 Private healthcare in Spain is quite common among expats.
 Many expats choose to cover themselves to have access to broader and quicker treatment.

 Luckily private healthcare insurance in the country is very affordable and can cost between €50-200 a month.

 Pharmacies are known as farmacia.
 They are easily identified by the green cross sign outside.
-Pharmacies in Spain usually open Monday- Friday 9.30 am-2 pm and 5 pm-9.30 pm.
-They also open Saturdays from 9.30 am-2 pm.
+Pharmacies in Spain are usually open between Monday- Friday 9.30 a.m.-2 p.m. and 5 p.m.-9.30 p.m.
+They are also open on Saturdays from 9.30 a.m.-2 p.m.
 If you’re in urgent need of medicine, you can find the details of a 24-hour pharmacy on the windows or doors of other pharmacies.

 Banking in Spain

-Spain has a massive number of banks, about 141.
-There are private and state banks, as well as a number of regional cooperative and savings banks.
+There are private and state banks, as well as a number of regional cooperative and savings banks in Spain.
 Spain’s national bank is called Banco de España.
 This state bank is the regulator of the banking sector.

 If you plan to retire in Spain, it’s advisable that you open a bank account there.
 Otherwise, you’ll be dealing with credit card charges and exchange rates.
-Having an account there will make your day-to-day life there easier.
-Activities such as paying bills and so on can be quite costly and could drain your income through international banking.
+Having an account there will make your day-to-day life easier.
+Paying bills can be quite costly and could drain your income through international banking.

 The first step in opening a bank account in Spain is acquiring an NIE number.